susconnor/AWS-CloudFormation-HomeLab/README.md

 ```
 ### Create EC2 Instances

 This lab requires two virtual machines, a Domain Controller and a client machine.
 Both of these will run Windows Server 2022 Base.
-Ideally the client machine would be windows 10, but AWS saves that operating system for [WorkSpaces](https://docs.aws.amazon.com/workspaces/latest/adminguide/amazon-workspaces.html).
+Ideally, the client machine would be Windows 10, but AWS saves that operating system for [WorkSpaces](https://docs.aws.amazon.com/workspaces/latest/adminguide/amazon-workspaces.html).

 As I'm writing this, AWS is charging six cents per hour to run each of these instances using a t3 medium.
 If that sounds like too much, you can run it for free using a t2 micro, but it will be painfully slow.